sdphm80/ChaturbateRooomFilter/README.md

 - Have more than 300 viewers (too many people for good conversation)
 - Have fewer than 5 viewers
 - Are over my max prefered age of 50 (if listed)
-- Is a sinlge female, or Trans/sissy gender (sorry just not for me)
+- Is a sinlge female, or Trans/sissy gender

+There is no UI for changing the rules, but feel free to update the Javascruot code to fit your needs.

 ##  Instructions using Chrome and **User JavaScript and CSS** extebsuib

+To run this tool you'll either nneed to open the browsers developer tools, and paste the code into the console on each page load.

+- OR --

+Use an extension to inject the JS code for yo such as __User Javascipt and CSSS__ for Chrome

 1. Open google chrome (desktop only)
 2. Install [User JavaScript and CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld?hl=en)